 :: How to Team-up successfully with influential bloggers ::

-Influencer marketing is mentioned as THE digital marketing trend for 2016-2017.
+Influencer marketing was mentioned as THE digital marketing trend about 5 years ago and it has only grown ever since.

 Win-Lose Influencer Marketing Tactics Fails